Bogdan Raczkowski

 Bogdan Feliks Raczkowski (12 March 1888 – 4 October 1939) was an influential engineer, builder and urbanist in Bydgoszcz from the 1920s till the outbreak of World War II.

 Personal life

 Early life

-Bogdan was born in Poznań on March 12, 1888 from Feliks and Walentyna née Dabrowska.
+Bogdan was born in Poznań on 12 March 1888 to Feliks and Walentyna née Dabrowska.
 He graduated from the Saint Mary Magdalene High School in Poznań (Liceum Ogólnokształcące św.
 Marii Magdaleny), like his older brother Tadeusz Jan who later became an agronomist and head of the School of the Chamber of Agriculture in Bydgoszcz.

 He then carried on his studies at the faculty of architecture of Lviv university.
 There, he rubbed shoulders with students, some of whom outstanding engineers or architects: